-You have in-ear or earbuds, ear pads or supra-aural headphones and full-sized headphones or circum-aural headphones to choose from before looking at the different brands, quality, and associated costs.
-The form is quite important as full-sized headphones and earbuds can provide quite a bit of passive noise canceling as well, if they fit nicely in or around your ear.
+You have in-ear or earbuds, ear pads or supra-aural headphones, and full-sized headphones or circum-aural headphones to choose from before looking at the different brands, quality, and associated costs.
+The form is quite vital as full-sized headphones and earbuds can provide quite a bit of passive noise canceling if they fit nicely in or around your ear.

 Try before you buy (if you can)

 This may seem obvious, but expect to pay a couple of hundred dollars for a good quality pair of noise-canceling headphones.
-This is because these headphones have their own internal processor with a microphone as well as great quality pads, cables, and speakers.
-You can skimp on one or the other and still expect to have yourself a great pair of headphones, but as of yet, there are no great bargains to be had in the high-end noise-canceling headphone market.
+This is because these headphones have their internal processor with a microphone as well as excellent quality pads, cables, and speakers.
+You can skimp on one or the other and still expect to have yourself a great pair of headphones, but there are no great bargains to be had in the high-end noise-canceling headphone market.

 Check the warranty

-They do a great job of reducing ambient noise and you will certainly notice a difference from an everyday pair of headphones when working in the office trying to eliminate that constant bubble of chatter or whilst traveling by air, but you will still experience high pitched sounds or sudden loud noises that the processor couldn’t react to.
+They do a great job of reducing ambient noise, and you will undoubtedly notice a difference from an everyday pair of headphones when working in the office, trying to eliminate that constant bubble of chatter or while traveling by air.
+However, you will still experience high pitched sounds or sudden loud noises that the processor couldn’t react to.

 Jason is a long-standing technical analyst and writer for Ladi6.com.
 Jason spends a considerable amount of time reviewing products, gauging people's needs, and writing his findings.
 Jason enjoys crunching data, photography, and exploring the world with his Australian Shepherd, Jack.